-The 2016 India Model BIT does not contain an FET clause, but rather a "treatment of investments" clause 112 and prohibits a country from subjecting foreign investments to measures that constitute a violation of customary international law.
+The 2016 India Model BIT does not contain. an FET clause, but rather a "treatment of investments" clause113 and prohibits a country from subjecting foreign investments to measures that constitute a violation of customary international law.
 The reference to customary international law highlights India's attempt to restrict the interpretation of the standard to minimum standard treatment without making an express mention of the FET standard.
-113 The 2016 India Model BIT however, does substantiate the protections that it will provide to investments as - denial of
+114 The 2016 India Model BIT however, does substantiate the protections that it will provide to investments as - denial of justice (judicial and administrative), breaches of due process, and targeted discrimination on manifestly unjustified grounds or manifestly abusive treatment, such as coercion, duress and harassment.
+115

 The repeated inclusion of the term "manifestly" in the text with regard to targeted discrimination and abusive treatment clearly suggests that India would only assume liability for discrimination and abusive treatment if it meets a very high threshold.
-This tilts the balance of the BIT regime in the favour of the State's regulatory power.
-However, since there is no textual guidance in the BIT to interpret "manifestly" it would be open to the discretion of ISDS tribunals.
-I16
+116 This tilts the balance of the BIT regime in the favour of the State's regulatory power.
+However, since there is no textual guidance in the BIT to interpret "manifestly" it would be open to the discretion of ISDS tribunals.117

-The clause not only moves away from the traditional FET concept but also avoids the incorporation of other key guarantees like 'legitimate expectations' and 'arbitrariness' of state action.
-117 Not including legitimate expectations is India's way of distancing itself from a large body of arbitral decisions that have admittedly interpreted legitimate expectations largely in favour of the foreign investor.118 However, arbitral tribunals have also interpreted legitimate expectations in a narrower manner, to just specific representations made by the State to the investor, which the investor patently relies on.119 However, the exclusion of legitimate expectations in its entirety results in tilting the justice (judicial and administrative), breaches of due process, and targeted discrimination on manifestly unjustified grounds or manifestly abusive treatment, such as coercion, duress and harassment.
-114
+The clause not only moves away from the traditional FET concept but also avoids the incorporation of other key guarantees like

+'legitimate expectations' and 'arbitrariness' of state action.
+118 Not including legitimate expectations is India's way of distancing itself from a large body of arbitral decisions that have admittedly interpreted legitimate expectations largely in favour of the foreign investor.
+119 However, arbitral tribunals have also interpreted legitimate expectations in a narrower manner, to just specific representations made by the State to the investor, which the investor patently relies on.120 However, the exclusion of legitimate expectations in its entirety results in tilting the balance in favour of the State's right to regulate regardless of specific representations made by it to a foreign investor.